 I'm back and forth with IDE's.
 The last one I used is PyCharm.
 I like PyCharm, but when I need to do something that's not in Python, I need to reach for a good ol fashioned text editor.
-Thankfully we have tools like Atom and my current go-to, Visual Studio Code, which I will refer to as Code from now one.
+Thankfully we have tools like Atom and my current go-to, Visual Studio Code.

 Spoiled by brew and package managers in general, I use Chocolatey because I'm on Windows and it's freaking great.